 “I don’t know why – my answer is correct, but I get zero or half mark for the question!”

 “Sometimes I get full marks and sometimes I get no mark for the same answer for different questions!
 Why is this happening!?”

-So, it seems to me like the reason that many Primary 6 students do not score well for their school exams and tests and sometimes PSLE is often a lack of understanding of why they got a certain mark or another.
-In fact, I have seen many students be completely shocked at their low grades or high grades at some points, and some just giving up on actively trying to score marks and remarking “the teachers are just so random when they mark!
+So, it seems to me like the reason that many Primary 6 students do not score well on their school exams and tests and sometimes PSLE is often a lack of understanding of why they got a certain mark or another.
+In fact, I have seen many students be completely shocked at their low grades or high grades at some points, and some just give up on actively trying to score marks and remarking “the teachers are just so random when they mark!
 It depends on their mood!
 I can never tell what I’ll get.”

 No, Science marks are not dependent on a teacher’s whim or random!

 I won’t deny that some teachers are biased in the PSLE Science exam.
-We humans are naturally biased when doing things, and that includes marking your child’s most important Science paper of their lives (so far).
+We, humans, are naturally biased when doing things, and that includes marking your child’s most important Science paper of their lives (so far).

 But no, they are not random or subject to the teacher’s whim.